ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ### NFT Banking

-When an address newly gains a full token in fractional terms, they are consequently owed an NFT, which has to come from somewhere.
+As discussed in the Transfers section, when an address newly gains a full token in fractional terms, they are consequently owed an NFT.
 Similarly, when an address drops below a full token in fractional terms an NFT must be removed from their balance to stay in sync with their fractional balance.

-The concept of banking is generally defined as space in which un-owned, but available NFTs relative to supply are tracked.
+The NFT banking mechanism provides a space in which un-owned but available NFTs relative to supply are tracked.
 We remain unopinionated on implementation here, but want to provide a handful of examples that would fit specification.

 One approach to reconcile the bank is by monotonically burning and minting NFT IDs as they are pulled from and added back to circulation, respectively.
 The minting portion of this strategy can incur significant gas costs that are generally not made up for by the slight gas refund of deleting storage space for burnt token IDs.
-This approach additionally introduces inflexibility for collections desiring persistent, finite ID space.
+This approach additionally introduces inflexibility for collections that desire a persistent, finite ID space.

-An alternate implementation of ERC-XXXX includes a mechanism to store and reuse IDs rather than repeatedly burning and minting the IDs.
+An alternate implementation of ERC-XXXX includes a mechanism to store and reuse IDs rather than repeatedly burning and minting them.
 This saves significant gas costs, and has the added benefit of providing a predictable and externally readable stream of token IDs that can be held in a queue, stack or other data structure for later reuse.
 The specific data structure used for this banking mechanism is immaterial and is left at the discretion of any implementations adhering to the standard.

 ### ERC-165 Interface